sage-code/maj/alphabet.md

 **Trilled J**

-In Maj, J is trilled.
+Letter "J", "j" is trilled.
 That means your tongue will vibrate.
 To pronounce this sound you must try to produce "h" and a fricative "s" with the middle of your tongue touching the mouth roof.
-The best symbol for this sound is "ʒ"
+The best symbol for this sound is "ʒ".

+Sounds "je,ji", "Je,Ji" are even more difficult, it is pronounced "dʒ" like in "giraf", "gin".
+Observe that "gi" and "ge" are more natural to read like in English "guitar", "get".

 * Digraphs